ecxai/ecxai/index.md

 Recent growth in the adoption of black-box solutions including EC-based methods into domains such as medical diagnosis, manufacturing and transport & logistics has led to greater attention being given to the generation of explanations and their accessibility to end-users.
 This increased attention has helped create a fertile environment for the application of XAI techniques in the EC domain for both end-user and researcher focused explanation generation.
 Furthermore, many approaches to XAI in machine learning are based on search algorithms (e.g., Local Interpretable Model-Agnostic Explanations / LIME) that have the potential to draw on the expertise of the EC community; and many of the broader questions (such as what kinds of explanation are most appealing or useful to end users) are faced by XAI researchers in general.

+# GECCO 2023 Workshop
+A workshop will be held at GECCO 2023 on this topic.
+More details [here](workshop-2023).

 # ACM TELO Special Issue
 A special issue of the ACM TELO journal for explainability and evolutionary computation has been announced.
 Details [here](https://dl.acm.org/pb-assets/static_journal_pages/telo/pdf/TELO-SI-Explainable-AI-1654112285437.pdf).